jayrunkel/rocketDDPDemo/README.md

 * launchData
 * notes

-This data can be found in the file ~/data/atlas/aerospace.archive.gz
+This data can be found in the file ~/data/atlas/aerospace.archive.gz and restored to a database using the command below:

 ```mongorestore --uri $CONNECTION_STR --username $DBUSER --password $DBUSER_PASS --gzip --archive=./data/atlas/aerospace.archive.gz```